Moravian Karst

 DPMB.cz – Public transport of the city.

-The railway system of the Czech Republic is relatively fast, reliable and very dense.
-Most trains are operated by the state company Czech Railways (České Dráhy – ČD) + LEO ExpressRegioJet. *Rail travel in Czech Republic
+The journey between the two biggest cities (Prague and Brno) takes around 2 hours and 30 minutes.
+Most trains are operated by the state company Czech Railways (České Dráhy – ČD) + LEO ExpressRegioJet.

 Mapy.cz – is a good source for cycling information – switch the map (via Změnit mapu – Turistická) to see cycling routes in violet color.